 Accept: If offered an award, your family will need to decide whether to accept or not.

 All awards are based on demonstrated financial need and may not be combined with one another.

 Please go to myTADS.com to create an account.
 You will use this account to upload all of your financial aid application components.
 For divorced or separated parents, or never married parents living apart, a separate financial aid application must be submitted for each household.

 Federal Tax Returns

 Federal Business Tax Returns: If applicable, upload to your TADS account with all pages and schedules of forms 1065, 1120, or 1120s, as well as any K-1s.

 Letter of Family Circumstance: If a letter of explanation would help us better understand your financial situation, please include it in your TADS application.

-Applications received after these dates will be considered if there any remaining funds.
+Applications received after these dates will only be considered if there are any remaining funds.

 To schedule a financial aid information appointment, call (707) 636-2476 Monday-Friday, 8 am to 4 pm.